lichenma/TicTacToe/StudyNotes.md

 The value placed in the `@RequestMapping` annotation maps the web reqeust to the appropriate function .
-The request body will be mapped to `GameDTO` by the `@RequestBody` annotation.
-'GameDTO' can appropriately request two fields 'GameType' and 'Piece'.
+The request body will be mapped to `GameDTO` by the `@RequestBody` annotation. `GameDTO` can appropriately request two fields `GameType` and `Piece`.
 Here is the code for GameDTO, notice that there are getters and setters for gameType and piece: